-Gratitude in the Pandemic
+Gratitude in the Pandemic is necessity

 As we are all faced with the current global pandemic, there are many people who are struggling more than us.
 We must seek help from our Lord for the strength to endure our own hardships, but we must remember those who may be less fortunate than us too.
 Allah says in the Holy Qur’an: